rubenvanassche/Space-Invaders/docs/Report.md

 	# Documentation
 	SET(BUILD_DOCS TRUE)

-## Design
+## The System
 ### Some Names
 - Controllers : work between views and entities
 - Models : set's of entities
 - Entities : specific objects, stroing information and having a interface for quering information
-- Views : objects connected to entities representing them to teh user
+- Views : objects connected to entities representing them to the user
 - Factories : systems to create Entities and views
 - SI(Space Invaders Element) :  special container containing all the models, views and controllers which is being used through the whole system
 - Libraries : classes for building all above